A popup frame is a smaller window that can be opened on top of your Flipbook. In the world of code, this is known as an iframe.

 While popup frames can be created within the Enrichment Editor, you can automate the process by using Enrichment Automation.
 Only available on select plans.

-If you’re not using an Enrichment Automation yet, or want to know more, find all the information here:
+If you’re not using an Enrichment Automation yet, or want to know more, take a look at our guide, below:

 Extra navigation options